 Equals can be summed up as a Romeo and Juliet-like love story set in a dystopian – or actually utopian, as director Drake Doremus prefers to say – futuristic world.

 In the aftermath of a nuclear war, the Collective decide that human emotions should be inhibited through a vaccine administered shortly after birth.
-Nonetheless, there are a few who develop feelings approaching adulthood, and are considered to be a threat to society.
-They cease to be equals and become SOS (Switched-on Syndrome) positive.
+Nonetheless, there are a few who develop feelings approaching adulthood, and who are consequently considered to be a threat to society.
+These individuals cease to be equals and become SOS (Switched-on Syndrome) positive.
 This is what happens to Silas (Nicholas Hoult) and Nina (Kristen Stewart), who fall in love and plan to elope to the Peninsula, a neighbouring area where technology has been abandoned in favour of a primitive existence.

 Filippo L’Astorina, the Editor